-I have put some information together in this article for anyone that is interested in learning more about Bijar rugs.
-Discussed here are how they are woven, by whom and what the differences are between a Bijar rug (also sometimes spelled Bidjar) and any other Oriental rug.
+I have put some information together in this article for anyone interested in learning more about Bijar rugs.
+Discussed here are how they are woven and what the differences are between a Bijar rug (also sometimes spelled Bidjar) and any other Oriental rug.
 Hopefully you will find this article helpful in seeking to understand this subject.

 A Bijar rug is a hand woven Oriental rug, woven by Kurdish weavers in Bijar, Iran or woven in the surrounding villages using time honored weaving techniques that are particular to this area and tradition.
 Bijar rugs are renowned for their durability, brilliant use of color and abundance of designs.
 Please view my article, How Oriental Rugs are Named.

 Yes.
 Any rug woven in Iran is a Persian rug.
 If a rug was woven in Turkey, India, Romania, Pakistan, China or any other weaving center, with a Bijar design, it is not a genuine Persian Bijar or simply a Bijar rug.
 A genuine Persian Bijar rug is only woven in the city of Bijar or the surrounding villages.
 It would be considered a Bijar design rug when woven elsewhere.
 You might also find this type of design in a machine woven rug which is not an Oriental rug by any definition.
 Please learn more by viewing my definitions page: Oriental rug, Persian rug.

 What sets Bijar rugs apart is their unique construction, the superior quality wool used, the variety and originality of designs and most importantly their amazing use of color!
 This often results in a rug with deeply saturated jewel tones as well as creative and captivating designs.
 The very best pieces are woven art at it's finest.
 Here is a small Bijar rug that I sold a number of years ago that I believe demonstrates my point.